 Net-pen farming is an industry that has harmful impacts just like Big Tobacco, Big Oil, and Big Agra but there are other comparisons outside corporate industry.
 Wherever they operate, the business tactics of Big Fish are often compared to the likes of a mafia or cartel.
 An intimidating reputation reflecting how they deal with regulators, political powers, local fishers, critics and opponents in the various countries they operate.

-It is more than second nature for Glenn Cooke to want domination over a region economically or control local officials, it appears to be bred in him.
+It is more than second nature for Glenn Cooke to want domination over a region economically or control local officials.
 For generations his family lived in a rural New Brunswick community that was controlled by the biggest player in town, a local fish company.
 The fish company owned all the land and streets, controlled the police, the fire department and the electricity, and owned all the houses.
 Generations of Glenn Cooke's family had lived under the roof of homes owned by the fish company, their land lord.

 No wonder Glenn Cooke's determination to be the 'biggest fish' in town is not limited to simply having power within his business or within his industry, to him that title had always also represented the power to yield control over local authorities, regulators and citizens.